danthemanzx/crawl-custom-survival/_posts/Home.md

 ## Teleportation Commands

+- `/find [<player>]` Teleport to other players.
+Leaving the argument blank fill open the GUI.
+Heroes can teleport to other Heroes but it will cost an ender pearl.
 - `/spawn` Teleports the player to spawn.
 Heroes have a cooldown.
-- `/find` Teleport to Heroes.
-Heroes can teleport to other Heroes but it will cost an ender pearl.

 ## Hero Commands
 Upon a Ghost killing a Hero: The Ghost will take the Heroes place and inventory.
 The slain Hero will become a Ghost.